arduino/docs-content/content/arduino-cloud/09.business/02.aws-s3-exporter/content.md

 Navigate to the **Amazon S3** service and select **Create bucket**.
 In the bucket creation window, specify the bucket name and check that the same AWS region is selected.

-To maintain security compliance, keep the recommended default settings for **Object Ownership** and **Public Access**.
-Once all settings are verified, you can create the bucket.
+For security best practices, you can use the default **Object Ownership** and **Block Public Access** settings, which keep the bucket private and secure.

 ![lambdas3binaries Bucket Setup (1)](assets/s3_bucket_csvdests3int_1.png)

 After the bucket has been successfully created, it will be listed among the available S3 buckets.
 If necessary, you can select the newly created **CSV destination bucket** to proceed with additional configurations.

 ![lambdas3binaries Bucket Setup (2)](assets/s3_bucket_csvdests3int_2.png)

+***While you can organize files by creating directories within the CSV destination bucket, this is _optional_ for the exporter to function properly.
+The exporter will automatically create the necessary structure for storing CSV files.***

 Inside the **CSV destination bucket**, navigate to the **Objects** tab.
 If necessary, you can organize files by creating directories.